Adarsh-Menon/Getting-Started-with-MCP/README.md

 ## Creating an MCP Server

-Let's create a simple MCP server that exposes a calculator tool and some data.
+Let's create a simple MCP server that exposes a Hello World tool .

 Create a file `server.py` and install the MCP server: